 The intimate atmosphere on barge cruises can come as a welcome surprise to those used to the anonymity of traditional cruise holidays, where there is often no space and time for crew and passengers to connect, and where it is easy for individuals to become a nameless face in the crowd.
 Those who have had the pleasure of the experience always praise the high level of personal service on hotel barge cruises.

 Deeper Access Into the Country

 Another advantage of cruising on a smaller, shallower based vessel is the fact that it can access waterways that are inaccessible to larger vessels.
 This allows holidaymakers to immerse themselves deeper into their country of destination, exploring the culture, history and sites that may otherwise remain hidden from them.
-Examples are the Briare Aqueduct running over the River Loire, the commune of Arzviller, located on the banks of the Marne-Rhine canal, and the Malpas tunnel, allowing the passage of the historic Canal du Midi in France.
+Examples are the Briare Aqueduct on the Canal de Briare running over the River Loire, the commune of Arzviller, located on the banks of the Marne-Rhine canal, and the Malpas tunnel, allowing the passage of the historic Canal du Midi in France.

 The fact that more time on the itinerary is spent inland means that local delicacies and wine are within easy reach, and there are frequent stops in villages or towns en route to visit local restaurants or wineries.
 Some hotel barges make this a feature and the local cuisine is often a highlight of their itinerary, taking passengers to the best local venues and/or adjusting their on-board menu to the region they are passing through.

 Another aspect in which sea cruises differ from those along a river, finally, is the speed at which they travel.
 While a standard ocean cruise ship usually travels at a speed of between 24 and 28 miles per hour, the average inland flatboat has a steady pace of only 3 miles per hour.
 While this means, naturally, that the barge travels less distance, the itineraries are far more detailed than those of an ocean cruise.